What are the 5 practices?

 “Developing questions only “in the moment” is very challenging for a teacher who is juggling the needs of a classroom full of learners who need different types and levels of assistance.
 When teachers feel overwhelmed by the needs and frustrations of their students, it is easy for them to revert to just telling students what to do when an alternative course of action does not immediately come to mind.”
 (Smith & Stein, 2011, 36)

-In the next post, I'll go over the second practice: monitoring.
+In the next post, I'll go over the practice of monitoring.

 Eric Westendorf is the Co-Founder and CEO at LearnZillion.